MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 Microsoft Dataverse has backup and restore capabilities to help protect your apps' data, providing continuous availability of service.
 System administrators and delegated admin users can use the standard capabilities described in [Back up and restore environments](/power-platform/admin/backup-restore-environments).

-- Backup and restore is fully supported for prediction, object detection, form processing, and prebuilt models.
+- Backup and restore are fully supported for prediction, object detection, form processing, and prebuilt models.

   >[!NOTE]
   >For object detection and form processing models, the restore process might take some time to be completed.
 The AI Builder models list shows an "importing" status message while the restore operation is in progress.